yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-test-case/en.md

 ## Online test

-Besides the test cases in Cocos2d-JS package, we also have a Facebook Canvas App for you to test our Facebook SDK.
+Besides the test cases in Cocos2d-JS package, we also have a Facebook Canvas App for you to test our Facebook Integration.

 [Facebook Canvas Test Case](https://apps.facebook.com/cocostestmyfc/)